Blue Bicycle Books, Charleston, SC

 Since 2000, Piccolo Fiction has featured dozens of S.C. writers, with stories broadcast by S.C.
 Public Radio and published in the Charleston City Paper.

-This year’s featured authors are Patti Callahan Henry (The Story She Left Behind), Julia Elliott (Hellions), Laurie Devore (The Villain Edit), and Finn Merritt.
+This year’s featured authors are Kate Fagan (The Three Lives of Cate Kay), Julia Elliott (Hellions), Laurie Devore (The Villain Edit), and Finn Merritt.

 Featured authors: